Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 (Image credit: Apple)

-Wireless and 5G connectivity is similar across Apple and Google.
+Apple and Google have similar wireless and 5G connectivity.
 The 16 Pro Max and 9 Pro XL support all the major 5G bands and carriers in the U.S., along with Wi-Fi 7, Bluetooth 5.3, NFC, Ultra Wideband, and satellite SOS service.
-You get secure biometric authentication on both, like an ultrasonic fingerprint reader on the Pixel and Face ID on the iPhone.
+Both offer secure biometric authentication, like an ultrasonic fingerprint reader on the Pixel and Face ID on the iPhone.

 Swipe to scroll horizontally